Saturday, August 10, 2024

 It is possible that one of the first shots was fired deliberately, either from an emotion of the moment, or a cold-blooded intention to create an incident.
 More likely, there was an accident.
 Firearms seemed to have a mind of their own in the 18th century.

 The question of who shot first was not merely academic.
-For the rebels, it was important not to be seen as the inaugural aggressor.
+For the rebels, it was important not to be seen as the initial aggressor.
 Fischer notes Parker’s famous command: “Don’t fire unless fired upon.
 But if they want to have a war let it begin here.”
 In Fischer’s telling, Parker did this because he and other leaders wanted no responsibility for any bloodshed.
 Their fight must, and would, be framed as a defensive struggle.

 Concord was where the battle became fully joined, and ultimately very deadly for both sides.
 The British suffered the worst of it.
 “If I draw my sword but half out of my scabbard, the whole banditti of Massachusetts will run away,” Royal Marines Major John Pitcairn had said beforehand, but here as at Lexington, he was shocked by both the ferocity and the organized resistance he encountered.